olesya-wo/tami/README.md

 ### Build / Run

-You can use [nw.js](https://github.com/nwjs/nw.js) for IDE as well as game itself.
-But also any other similar like Electron, etc.
+You can use [nw.js](https://github.com/nwjs/nw.js) for running the IDE as well as for the game itself.
+You can also use any other similar thing like Electron etc.
 Game also can be executed as a regular web-page, in this case saves will be stored in LocalStorage.

 ### TODO